 2nd Create a plot

 3rd Write lines

-A play director and 4-10 participants form a team.
+A play director and up to six participants form a class.

 The ETA process proceeds with discussion among participants while the director leads them to continue speaking.

 The play that participants prepare is not a short and childish skit, but a high-quality one that can be sold immediately on commercial markets.

 According to the duration of the process, 1-6 stages can be applied separately.

 For a week class, we only do the 1st and 2nd stage; Choose a theme and create a plot.